abdu0520/python-library-project/library_system/README.md

 Choose an option (1-8): 3
 Member ID: 2
 Book_id : 1
-Could not lend book: No copies of 'python proj1' are available.
+Could not lend book: No copies of 'pytho proj' are available.

 Key Features: